 Nursing directors are responsible for organizing, managing and optimizing the performance of a nursing team.
 They must have the skills to evaluate health systems, adhere to compliance measures, procure resources and lead day-to-day operations.
-Nursing directors may also manage training and educational opportunities to keep teams up-to-date on new procedures and technologies.
+Nursing directors may also manage training and educational opportunities to keep teams current on new procedures and technologies.

 Nurse anesthetists are responsible for preparing and administering anesthesia to patients.
 They must also choose the proper anesthetic based on each patient’s surgery, medical history and physical needs.
-By 2025, nurses will be required to earn a DNP before being eligible for advanced practice as a Certified Registered Nurse Anesthetist (CRNA).
+By 2025, nurses will be required to earn a D.N.P. before being eligible for advanced practice as a Certified Registered Nurse Anesthetist (CRNA).

 Chief Nursing Officer